Celso0408/electrooptical-materials/README.md

 ![Alt Text](dft.png)

 # Parameters

-- Title
+In this section, we will explain each of the following parameters in detail:
+- **Title:** Provide the title of the calculation or project.
 - Molecular Structure
-    - Structure file type
-    - Structure file
-    - Internal coordinates
+    - **Structure file type:** Specify the type of structure file being used (XYZ, Turbomole coord, Gaussian input).
+    - **Structure file:** The actual structure file containing the molecular coordinates.
+    - **Internal coordinates:** Information on the internal coordinates used for defining the molecule.
 - Basis set
-    - Basis set type
+    - **Basis set type:** Specify the type of basis set employed in the calculation.
 - Initial guess
     - Charge
     - Multiplicity